-The Advanced Summer Program for Investigation and Research Education (ASPIRE) participants must be full-time rising college sophomores, juniors, or seniors.
+The Advanced Summer Program for Investigation and Research Education (ASPIRE) participants must be full-time rising college sophomores, juniors, or seniors from any accredited college or university in the United States.
 Students must be 18 years of age by the start of the program.

 While the program does not have a minimum GPA requirement, the majority of our participants enter the program with a GPA of well above 3.0/4.0.

 This is a rigorous research program in a professional setting.
 All trainees are required to pursue their research training full-time, normally defined as 40 hours per week, throughout the duration of the program.

 Summer 2020 Tuition: $2400 for three undergraduate credits from Washington University in St. Louis.

 Housing and living expenses are the responsibility of each trainee.

 Scholarships are available for Washington University students from underrepresented groups in research and medicine.
 See below for more scholarship information.

 ASPIRE applications are open annually November 1 – February 20.

 Please read the instructions below prior to submitting your application.

 The following documents are required for a complete application: